rmsk2/X16_mandelbrot/README.md

 # Using the program

-When you start the program you can select whether you want 1. to load a picture and its corresponding values from SD card, 2. to start a new calculation using the current values but with a different iteration depth, 3. to reset to the default values and start a new calculation, 4. start a new calculation using the current values or 5. to exit again.
+When you start the program you can select whether you want

+1. to load a picture and its corresponding valuesfrom SD card
+2. to start a new calculation using the current values but with a different iteration depth
+3. to reset to the default values and start a new calculation
+4. start a new calculation using the current values
+5. to load calculation paramaters and start a new calculation
+6. to save the current calculation parameters
+7. to exit again.

 An option is selected by pressing the key corresponding to the number.

 ![](/main_menu.png?raw=true "Main menu")